ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 - If you choose to take a backup as part of the promotion, the completion of that backup also needs to finish before the recipe completes.
 Again, this depends on the size of the database.

 Remember that there is no High-Availability member until the promotion recipe completes.
 Likewise, if you have selected to have an initial backup, no backup exists until the second point completes or a manual backup is created.

-### Upgrading while Promoting
-{: #read-only-replica-upgrading-promoting}

-If you need to upgrade to a new major version of the database, you can do so when promoting a read-only replica to a stand-alone deployment.
-Full documentation on your upgrading options, is on the [Upgrading to a New Major Version](/docs/databases-for-mysql?topic=databases-for-mysql-upgrading) page.